 There are various kinds of wood stain to choose from.
 The two major types are semi-transparent and solid.
 A semi-transparent stain is ideal for structures where you want to see the details of the wood grain for a more rustic or natural feel.
 Solid stains are similar to paint in that they leave a solid coating of pigment that can obscure the details of the wood, though not to the same degree as paint.

 Beyond texture, your wood stain could be water-based, oil-based, or varnish-based.
-The advantages of water-based stains are:

 The type of stain you decide to use is generally dependent on the kind of wood you are working with, as well as your own preferences for color or grain visibility.